rclone/rclone/docs/content/onedrive.md

 [known](https://github.com/OneDrive/onedrive-api-docs/issues/935#issuecomment-441741631)
 issue that Sharepoint (not OneDrive or OneDrive for Business) silently modifies uploaded files, mainly Office files (.docx, .xlsx, etc.), causing file size and hash checks to fail.
+This will only happen for some files.
 To use rclone with such affected files on Sharepoint, you may disable these checks with the following command line arguments:

 ```
 --ignore-checksum --ignore-size
 ```

+Alternatively, if you have write access to the OneDrive files, it is possible to get OneDrive to make this problem disappear for certain files.
+Open the web interface for [OneDrive](https://onedrive.live.com) and find the affected files (which will be in the error messages/log for rclone).
+Simply click on each of these files, causing OneDrive to open it on the web, and they will be automatically converted in place to a format that is functionally equivalent but which will no longer trigger the size discrepancy.
+Once all problematic files are converted you will no longer need the ignore options above.

 #### Replacing/deleting existing files on Sharepoint gets "item not found" ####